DEFRA/defra-ai-sdlc/general/prompting-guidance.md

 ### Be Specific and Verbose

-- Ambiguous or overly brief prompts can lead to unpredictable or generic responses.
+- Ambiguous or overly brief prompts often lead to unpredictable or generic responses.
 	- Provide clear instructions, context, and examples when applicable.
-- Include details about the format, tone, or structure of the desired output.
+- Include specific details about the format, tone, and structure of the desired output.
-	- For instance, instead of asking, _"Summarise this text,"_ say, _"Summarise this text in bullet points focusing on key events and their impacts."_
+	- For instance, instead of asking, _"Summarise this text,"_ say, _"Summarise this text in bullet points, focusing on key events and their impacts."_
-- 🚀 Pro Tip: If you are fixing UI issues, it can be helpful to take a screenshot of the UI issues you are having, then upload the image with your prompt to help diagnose and fix issues.
-Also, pasting in markup from the browser can have a similar effect.
+- 🚀 Pro Tip: For UI issues, provide visual context by:
+    - Uploading screenshots of the UI issues
+    - Including relevant markup from the browser

 ### Encourage Step-by-Step Reasoning